 Current Board Members

-Jan Sutch Pickard is a member of the lively creative community in SW Mull, one of the Ross of Mull Poets, a writer and storyteller – a Directory member of the Scottish Storytelling Network.
-A Director of the Ross of Mull Historical Centre and a regular volunteer.
-A career in editorial work and communication with an NGO was followed by six years working for the Iona Community at the Abbey.
-At first hand, she knows the potential of performance and residencies to challenge and inspire both practitioner and host community.
-She hopes to see Comar enabling more of this kind of exchange: a resource for the whole island, drawing on the gifts and energy of those who live here, as well as bringing music, performance, writing and the visual arts from the mainland to established venues, schools and village halls.
-Mull is an exciting place because traditional music-making is alive here, alongside vigorous creativity of many kinds which does not depend on arts funding – giving a great context for Comar itself to flourish.
-If elected Jan would hope to work collaboratively with others from South West Mull and Iona, so that we can have a voice and together make a real contribution to the future of Comar.
+A career in editorial work and communication was followed by six years working for the Iona Community.
+She knows the potential of performance and residencies to challenge and inspire both practitioner and host community.
+Jan encourages more of this kind of exchange: a resource for the whole island, drawing on the gifts and energy of those who live here, as well as bringing new music, varied performance, writing and the visual arts from the mainland to established venues, schools, and village halls.